-Ha (expected at PIF) Qualitative description at PIF Ha (expected at CEO Endorsement) Qualitative description at CEO ER Ha (achieved at MTR) Qualitative description at MTR MTR Assessment n/a n/a Total number for Indonesia, Paraguay and Liberia: 5,881,895 · · · · · · · · · · · · · · · · · · Total: 5,827,877 ha Indonesia: 3,309,371 in total.
+Ha (expected at PIF) Qualitative description at PIF Ha (expected at CEO Endorsement) Qualitative description at CEO ER Ha (achieved at MTR) Qualitative description at MTR MTR Assessment n/a n/a Total number for Indonesia, Paraguay and Liberia: 5,881,895 12 GGP focuses on 3 landscapes: Pelalawan (Riau), South Tapanuli (North Sumatera) and Sintang (West Kalimantan).
+Pelalawan has a total area Total: 5,827,877 ha Indonesia: 3,309,371 in total.
 1,082,348.9 in Pelalawan.
 232,543 in South Tapanulli.
 1,994,479 in Indonesia: Currently GGP in Indonesia is benefiting the three landscapes through the launching of the district platforms with their action plans, which cover the total Target almost achieved

-&lt;sup>12 Original tracking tool submitted in July 2016 for CEO endorsement reported 7,951,336 hectares, but this figure was inconsistent with the target reported in the CEO endorsement documents.
+12 Original tracking tool submitted in July 2016 for CEO endorsement reported 7,951,336 hectares, but this figure was inconsistent with the target reported in the CEO endorsement documents.
 A thorough review process was undertaken in October 2017 during project inception, and the targets have been revised based on the new calculations.

-1 1
+1 I

 conducted by the project, Sintang. landscape

 HCV area covers a total of areas.

 307,439 ha, with potential

 set-aside area outside Liberia:

 PA/CA of 248,294 ha to be 348,506 ha Liberia: The

-proposed for protection.
-North West Oil
+proposed for protection. • North West Oil

 Meanwhile, South Tapanuli Palm

 District has a total area of Paraguay: Landscape

 435,535 ha.
 HCV area 2,170,000 ha Forum

 covers a total of 358,811 where (NWOPLF)

 ha, with potential set-aside producers are covers two (2)

 area outside PA/CA of complying with counties Grand

 202,000 ha.
 Finally, environmental Cape Mount

-Sintang District has a total and legal and Bomi.
+Sintang District has a total and Bomi.
 The

-area of 2,163,500 ha, of norms and focus is on
+area of 2,163,500 ha, of focus is on

-which 1,084,478 ha has regulations.
+which 1,084,478 ha has norms and

+been identified as HCV regulations.
 In these counties

-been identified as HCV Boquerón because these
+Boquerón because these

 area.
 This district has a Centro/Chaco are the two

 total potential set-aside Central and counties where

 area of 168,294 ha. and in Agua Sime Darby has

-• Dulce. established
+Liberia: Geographically, Dulce. established

-Liberia : Geographically, Duice.
-10,400 ha of

-the GGP project will be palm oil.
+the GGP project will be 10,400 ha of

+implemented at a palm oil.
 The

-implemented at a Conservation

-landscape level in Western Agreements are
+landscape level in Western Conservation

-Liberia covering the four also being
+Liberia covering the four Agreements are

-counties of Grand Cape piloted in 3
+counties of Grand Cape also being

-Mount, Bomi, Bong and communities in
+Mount, Bomi, Bong and piloted in 3

 Gbarpolu.
+These counties communities in

-These counties the Zoedua
+• the Zoedua

-have a total land area of
+have a total land area of clan found in

-2,510,000 ha, out of which clan found in
+2,510,000 ha, out of which Grand Cape

-2,126,000 ha are forested Grand Cape
+2,126,000 ha are forested Mount.

 areas.
-The GGP project will Mount.
+The GGP project will

 target (directly and The total land

 indirectly) all the 2,126,000 size of these

 ha of forested areas in the two counties is

 four counties in this 663,581 ha, of

 landscape.
 Directly, the which 369,506